zowe/docs-site/docs/user-guide/cli-configure-scs-on-headless-linux-os.md

 # Configure Secure Credential Store on headless Linux operating systems

-Perform the following configurations on Headless and z/Linux operating systems.
+Perform the following configurations on headless and z/Linux operating systems.

 ## Headless Linux requirements

 - Ensure that you installed the Secure Credential Store requirements that are described in [System Requirements](../user-guide/systemrequirements-cli.md).
 - Unlock the Gnome keyring to allow you to load and store credentials on headless Linux operating systems.
-You can unlock keyrings manually or automatically.
+You can unlock the keyring manually or automatically.

 **Note:** On z/Linux operating systems, complete the steps in [Configuring z/Linux](#configuring-zlinux) before you continue.

-### Unlocking keyrings manually
+### Unlocking the keyring manually

-Issue the following commands to unlock keyrings manually.
-You must unlock the keyrings in each user session.
+Issue the following commands to unlock the keyrings manually.
+You must unlock the keyring in each user session.

 ```bash
 export $(dbus-launch)